-If there is a conflict or inconsistency between a provision of this Act, or subsidiary legislation made under this Act, and a provision of the Rail Safety Act 1998 or subsidiary legislation made under that Act, the provision of that Act or subsidiary legislation prevails to the extent of the conflict or inconsistency.
+If there is a conflict or inconsistency between a provision of this Act, or subsidiary legislation made under this Act, and a provision of the Rail Safety Act 2010 or subsidiary legislation made under that Act, the provision of that Act or subsidiary legislation prevails to the extent of the conflict or inconsistency.

 [Section 2A inserted by No. 32 of 1998 s.
-64(2).]
+64(2); amended by No. 18 of 2010 s.
+260.]

 3. Property in things on railway land